 Bar Trigona employs a spirits distribution technology called ecoSpirits, which greatly reduces the amount of glass bottles and plastic packaging required when shipping spirits.
 These are transported in reusable vessels known as ecoTotes, which bartenders use to fill their own bottles at the bar.
 Through the programme, Bar Trigona has reduced up to 80% of its carbon footprint related to spirits consumption.

 Free of any single-use plastic straws, sachets, coasters and cocktail napkins, Bar Trigona makes a genuine effort to minimise waste with clear food waste reduction targets in place and specific training offered to the staff.
-The team is also encouraged to work with the local community and charity groups, with a policy in place to ensure that staff doesn’t work over contracted hours to ensure a fair work-life balance.
+The team is also encouraged to work with the local community and charity groups, with a policy in place to ensure that staff doesn’t work over contracted hours and ensure a fair work-life balance.

 The Ketel One Sustainable Bar Award was introduced to Asia’s 50 Best Bars for the first time in 2018.
-Potato Head Beach Club in Bali, Indonesia, was the inaugural winner.
-The sustainability rating of each bar is assessed by Food Made Good Global through a system specially adapted from their restaurant rating, which has been used to assess sustainability for 10 years.
+The sustainability rating of each bar is assessed by Food Made Good Global through a system specially adapted from their restaurant rating, which has been used to assess sustainability for over 10 years.
 All bars on the Asia’s 50 Best Bars list are invited to enter the award via self-nomination and the bar that achieves the highest rating in the audit is awarded the Ketel One Sustainable Bar Award.